I would like to share 7 creative ways to celebrate Christmas safely in 2020.

 Doing things in a different way may be a bummer for you.
 But as I have discussed before, sometimes a challenging time can offer some good lessons and surprising blessings.
 A big part of it is adopting the right attitude…changing perspective.

-Here are a few ideas I came up with.
+Here are a few ways to celebrate Christmas safely that I came up with.
 They may or may not fit for you where you live, or in your family situations.
 But they can serve as a starting point for you to get your own creative ideas flowing. 🙂